Dev-MihirParmar/StreamHive/README.md

 # StreamHive

-StreamHive is a platform where users can upload, view, and share video tutorials on a wide range of topics.
+StreamHive is a youtube alternative platform where users can upload, view, and share video tutorials on a wide range of topics.
 The platform includes user authentication, secure video uploads, and a responsive frontend to interact with the video content.

 ## Table of Contents
 - [Features](#features)